 We know that Apple is reportedly planning to bring a time-of-flight 3D rear camera to the iPhone 12 Pro.
 If true, the devices will likely feature improved Augmented Reality (AR) supported by iOS 14.

 Apple is reportedly developing an AR app, codenamed Gobi, that will let users gather more information about the world around them.
 The company is apparently testing integration at Apple Stores and Starbucks.

-Inside the iOS 13.4 beta there were references to a “CarKey” API that will let iOS users use the iPhone and Apple Watch to unlock, lock and start a car.
+iOS 13.4 beta testers found references to a “CarKey” API that will evidently let iOS users use the iPhone and Apple Watch to unlock, lock and start a car.

 According to 9to5Mac, Apple is working with BMW and it looks like it will be the first car manufacturer to implement the new technology.